-Artificial Intelligence (AI) refers to the study and use of intelligent machines to mimic human action and thought.
-With the availability of Big Data, advances in computing, and invention of new algorithms, AI has risen as a disruptive technology in recent years.
+Artificial Intelligence (AI) refers to the study and use of intelligent machine learning to mimic human action and thought.
+With the availability of Big Data, advances in computing, and the invention of new algorithms, AI has risen as a disruptive technology in recent years.

-Whether it’s rendering better healthcare or servicing the banking needs of our seniors, AI can be applied to a variety of industries to create better living, stronger communities and more opportunities for all.
+Whether it’s rendering better healthcare or servicing the banking needs of our seniors, AI can be applied to a variety of industries in Singapore to create better living, stronger communities, and more opportunities for all.

 With much to gain, Singapore is looking to develop niches within AI R&D, building local capabilities and fostering partnerships across relevant parties.